Murder of Janet March: Janet Levine

-Janet Gail Levine was born in 1963, to Lawrence Levine, a native New Yorker who had earned undergraduate and law degrees from Michigan, and his wife Carolyn.
-At the time he was building an insurance defense practice that grew into the firm of Levine, Orr and Geracioti, led him to become one of the most prominent lawyers in Nashville, and made him socially prominent within the city's Jewish community.
+Janet Gail Levine was born on February 20, 1963, to Lawrence Levine, a native of New York State who had earned undergraduate and law degrees from Michigan, and his wife Carolyn.
+At the time he was building an insurance defense practice that grew into the firm of Levine, Orr and Geracioti, led him to become one of the most prominent lawyers in Nashville and made him socially prominent within the city's Jewish community.
 Janet was the first of their two children.
-Her goal was to become an artist, perhaps a magazine illustrator.
-By the time she graduated, she had already exhibited her work in some of the city's restaurants and its Jewish Community Center.
+Aspiring to become an artist, Janet had already exhibited her work in Nashville's Jewish Community Center and several local restaurants by the time she graduated high school.
 After attending the prestigious University School of Nashville, where she had been vice president of her class, she was accepted at her father's alma mater as well.

-Her friends recalled her as passionate about her interest in art, to the point of embodying common stereotypes of artists.
+Janet's friends recalled her passionate interest in art, to the point of embodying common stereotypes of artists.
 She was known to go to Chicago on shopping trips without much notice.
-A friend noted that she had not only designed a prototype for a collapsible baby chair, but patented it; however she never attempted to explore its commercial prospects.
-She was often "forgetful and late", but friends tolerated her lapses due to her better qualities.
+A friend noted that Janet had not only designed a prototype for a collapsible baby chair, but patented it; however, she never attempted to explore its commercial prospects.
+She was often "forgetful and late," but friends tolerated her lapses due to her better qualities.
 However, they also said that she could be difficult to deal with when angered.